 Especially the chilis make Thai Red Curry a very spicy meal.
 But the coconut milk, the fish sauce, and the other tasty ingredients give it a fascinating complexity and reduce the heat’s dominance.

-Enjoy your Thai Red Curry with a bottle of New World Sauvignon Blanc or Riesling from California, Australia, or New Zealand.
+Enjoy your Thai Red Curry with wine from the New World.
+Consider a bottle of Sauvignon Blanc or Riesling from California, Australia, or New Zealand.
 These white wines have decent acidity and feature intense flavors of ripe fruits.
 This combination makes them fantastic counterplayers to the spicy meal.
 Another option is an off-dry Chenin Blanc from the Loire Valley or an Alsace Pinot Gris.
 They are slightly sweeter than the formerly mentioned wines, making them an excellent match if the curry is extremely hot.

 Thai Red Curry